 How to Choose a Password Manager

-If you’re sold on the idea, here are a few factors to consider when choosing the right password manager:
+If you’re sold on the idea, here are a few factors to consider when choosing the best password manager:

 - Compatibility: Make sure the password manager works on all the devices and browsers you use.